Generated mountain freestone river scene representing Montana's Boulder River, not an exact location photo

 Best flows

-Skip or pivot when runoff spikes, thunderstorms muddy the river, wading feels marginal from the first entry, or cold spring weather turns the corridor into a survival project instead of a fishing day.
+Skip or pivot when runoff spikes, thunderstorms muddy the river, wading feels marginal from the first entry, or cold spring weather turns the area into a survival project instead of a fishing day.

 Local plan

-Start with the Big Timber trend and one Main Boulder corridor section.
+Start with the Big Timber trend and one Main Boulder area section.
 Fish the first real pocket-water sequence hard, then let clarity, weather, and footing decide whether to move farther up the valley.

 Backup water